Equity

 While many headlines have called out the narrow leadership, it’s important to remember that broad market indexes simply reflect the market: each stock’s weight is proportionate to the company’s size.
 And as broad market cap weighted indexes represent the aggregate view of investors, they also showcase broader societal and economic shifts.

 Thirty years ago, the U.S. stock market appeared more diversified across sectors (Figure 1).
-Once led by Consumer Staples, today's market is driven more by Technology.
-With shifts in societal trends, traditional industries have been replaced by tech giants and service-oriented firms reflecting the evolving needs of a more connected, data-driven economy.
+Once led by Consumer Staples at a 16% weight, today's market is driven more by the technology sector that is now 30% of the market.2 With shifts in societal trends, traditional industries have been replaced by tech giants and service-oriented firms reflecting the evolving needs of a more connected, data-driven economy.
 Today, the largest companies in the index include Microsoft, Nvidia, and Amazon, which have been at the forefront of the technological innovations powering these economics shifts.
 These companies have delivered consistently strong earnings growth, and in return, investors have rewarded them with higher stock prices.
-The 20 largest companies represent ~$23tn2 in market cap- almost as large as the U.S. economy with its $27tn GDP in 2023.3
+The 20 largest companies represent ~$24tn3 in market cap- almost as large as the U.S. economy with its $29tn GDP in Q4 of 2024.4

 THE BIG AND SMALL OF IT: NAVIGATING THE DOMINANCE OF GIANTS AND THE POTENTIAL OF SMALLER COMPANIES